 Sunbury and Lewistown Railroad Company

-7 PER CENT.
-GOLD
+7 PER CENT, GOLD

-First Mortgage Bonds,
+First Mortgage Bonds.

 Interest Payable April and October, Free of State and United States Taxes.

 We are now offering the balance of the loan of \$1,200,000, which is secured by a first and only lien on the entire property and franchises of the Company,

 At 90 and the Accrued Inte rest Added.

 The Road is now rapidly approaching completion, with a large trade in COAL, IRON, and LUMBER, in addition to the passenger travel awaiting the opening of this greatly needed enterprise.
 The local trade alone is sufficiently large to sustain the Road.
-We have no hesitation in recommending the Bonds as a CHEAP, RELIABLE, and SAFE INVESTMENT.
+We baye no hesitation in recommending the Bonds as a CHEAP, RELIABLE, and SAFE INVESTMENT.

 For pamphlets, with map, and full information, apply to

 WM.
 PAINTER & CO., BANKERS,

-Dealers in Government Securities.
+Dealers in Government Securities,

 No. 36 South THIRD Street, PHILADELPHIA.

 UNITED STATES SECURITIES

 Bought, Sold and Exchanged on Most Liberal Terms.

+GOLD

+Bought and Sold at Market Rates.